Chondria/SiB/docs/using-generic-type-in-custom-data.md

 The FRAME system `Config` is a system configuration trait that can be implemented for any pallet by a runtime.
-This means that a pallet can define a specific configuration that summarises all relevant substrate primitive data types required to fully construct the pallet and interact with its state and functions.
+This means that a pallet can define a specific configuration that summaries all relevant substrate primitive data types required to fully construct the pallet and interact with its state and functions.